henryle-n/Chasing-Aliens/README.md

 <a href="https://www.javascripttutorial.net/javascript-array-filter/">**Click here**</a> for detailed explaination of **`filter`** and **`callback`** functions

+## Summary
+* D3, DOM & JavaScript introduce a whole new level of dynamic webpage and enhance interactive capability
+* Thanks to these back-end drivers, data is filtered effectively based on user input(s).
+The summary table is then dynamically built and its size adapts to the updated amount of returned data upon every new user query request
+* In Lev-2.A, by passing the 2<sup>nd</sup> argument into the **`Array.filter()`** function and using **`this`** keyword, the webpage now unlocks unlimited filtering scenarios/ results for user as the filters changed in real-time  based on user input
+* In Lev-2.B, a more efficient loop is built to loop through each user input and filter out data.
+The loop will end when there is no more user input found.
+In other word, the data is filter at each condition as soon as it is created, different from Lev-2.A in the way that all of its filters were created first and then filter.
+Lev-2.B is more like a synchronous process that is more effient and eliminate the first loop when the filter was first built

 ## Other features
 Besides multi-filters, there are also other features to enhance UX/UI:
 * "**HINT**" box appears when user hovers mouse over the input box